gootik/rebar_cmd/README.md

 ### How it works

 This is a very simple and straight forward plugin.
-Simply tell rebar a list of commands to execute (just like linux aliases) and access rhem via `rebar3 cmd <your command>`
+Simply tell rebar a list of commands to execute (just like linux aliases) and access them via `rebar3 cmd <your command>`

 ### Usage

-Add the plugin to your rebar config:
+Add the plugin to your rebar.config:
 ```Erlang
     {plugins, [
       {rebar_cmd, "0.2.1"}